Response to Arguments

 79%

-The Examiner maintains that this application is attempting to claim a very well-studied material (carbon anode materials) and the volumes of prior art, such as those references cited above, speak to the obviousness of the necessity to optimize the variables claimed (composition, particle size D50, surface area etc.).
-Furthermore, the instant claims fail to establish criticality of the claimed ranges (by failing to be reasonable commensurate in scope with the results shown in the specification – see MPEP 716.02(d)) because the claims do not positively require particular amounts of the synthetic graphite or lower limits for the surface areas of the particles such as those actually tested in the instant specification and the results cannot be taken to provide unexpected results for any electrode active material.
+The 103 rejection is sustained as the claims lack a criticality for the claimed ranges - the Examiner maintains that this application is attempting to claim a very well-studied material (carbon anode materials) and the volumes of prior art, such as those references cited below, speak to the obviousness of the necessity to optimize the variables claimed (composition, particle size D50, surface area etc.).
+Furthermore, the instant claims fail to establish criticality of the claimed ranges (by failing to be reasonable commensurate in scope with the results shown in the specification – see MPEP 716.02(d)) because the Examples of the instant specification appear to only use compositions which have exactly 10 weight percent cNG (see Table 5) whereas the claims allow for much greater contents of the cNG which are not actually tested in the instant specification (there is no indication in the instant specification that 40wt% cNG would be a suitable cNG booster amount) and the results cannot be taken to provide unexpected results for any electrode active material.

 Therefore, the rejection based on the prior art of record is maintained.
 The text of those sections of Title 35, U.S. Code not included in this action can be found in a prior Office action.